Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/validator_epoch_commitments.md

 Failure to meet these standards results in:

 - Payment reduction
-- Potential freeze or slashing
+- Potential freeze or forfeiting
 - Eligibility suspension for upcoming epochs

 ---